GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric retrievals

 \subsubsection{Model comparison and selection}

-Our retrievals considered (i) stellar contamination from the TLS effect, (ii) atmospheric absorption due to gas opacity, and (iii) absorption and scattering due to an opaque cloud-deck and hazes \citep[using the generalized cloud and haze prescription in][]{MacDonald2017}.
-We constructed sets of nested models that contained different combinations of the modeling components with their respective free parameters, and quantified the goodness of fit ($\chi^2_{\nu}$) and Bayesian evidence ($\ln Z$).
+Our retrievals considered (i) stellar contamination from the TLS effect, (ii) atmospheric absorption due to gas opacity, and (iii) absorption and scattering due to an opaque cloud-deck and hazes \citep[using the generalized cloud and haze prescription from][]{MacDonald2017}.
+We constructed sets of nested models that contained different combinations of these components with their respective free parameters, and quantified the goodness of fit ($\chi^2_{\nu}$) and Bayesian evidence ($\ln Z$).
 The Bayes Factor \citep[$B$;][]{Trotta2008}, derived from the likelihood ($Z$) of different models, allowed models to be statistically compared and certain models to be rejected.
-Detailed analyses of the individual visits are presented in \S\ref{sec:retrievals:individual}. \autoref{tab:retrieval_models} lists the retrieval models that we considered in our initial transmission spectrum analysis and the statistical results of the model comparison.
+Detailed analysis of individual visits is presented in \S\ref{sec:retrievals:individual}.